What we know about the deadly collision at LaGuardia Airport

 At LaGuardia, stranded passengers camped out in the terminal overnight waiting for word on if and when they would be able to continue their journeys.

+On Tuesday, about 20% of the flights scheduled to or from LaGuardia were canceled as the investigation pushed on.
+A similar number of flights have already been canceled at the airport for Wednesday, and an FAA notice says the runway where the collision occurred will remain closed until 7 a.m.
+ET Friday.

-“We’re learning this information as they’re (the airlines) learning it,” a passenger from Chicago, Katie Rojas, told CNN.
+“We’re learning this information as they’re (the airlines) learning it,” Katie Rojas, a traveler intending to fly to Chicago, told CNN on Monday before the airport reopened.
 “Every few hours last night, everything was changing.”

-Rojas said she hoped the airport would be on track to reopen Monday afternoon, as planned, so she can get home.

 Another passenger hoping to make it to Chicago, Diana Cruz, said she was grateful for her safety: She and Rojas had been originally booked on the United Airlines flight that reported the warning light and the strange odor.